 Preparing Your Home for Summer

-Now that summer is fast approaching, not only should you focus on your windows, insulation, and your use of the AC unit.
+While getting your home ready for summer, not only should you focus on your windows, insulation, and your use of the AC unit.
 Consider a home energy audit, for one.
 This evaluation allows you to prioritize your project so you can save the most on your energy bills.